NFYK20002U Applied Machine Learning

 - Be capable of quantifying and comparing ML performances

 The student will obtain knowledge about ML concepts and procedures, more specifically:

 - The fundamental methods used in ML.

-- Various Cost-Functions and Goodness measures.
+- Various Loss-Functions and Goodness measures.

-- The most commonly used ML algorithms.
+- The most commonly used three and neural net based ML algorithms.

 See Absalon for final course material.